szhang43/szhang43/README.md

 💡 Interests
 I have a strong interest in developing web applications and implementing UI designs.
 I enjoy creating intuitive and engaging user experiences and am constantly exploring new tools and techniques to improve my design skills.
 I am also keen to learn more about creating apps to broaden my expertise in the field.
+I also love designing notion templates used for productivity.

 📫 How to reach me **sophiez.89@outlook.com**